Council Nomination Process & Guidance

 The Magnuson-Stevens Fishery Conservation and Management Act and implementing regulations prescribe a process by which the Secretary of Commerce appoints members to the Regional Fishery Management Councils.

 On behalf of the Secretary of Commerce, the NOAA Fisheries Assistant Administrator for Fisheries solicits nominations from governors and facilitates the annual appointments process.
 In January, NOAA Fisheries sends a letter to each constituent state governor and tribal government, formally requesting nominations for the upcoming Council member vacancies.

-NOAA Fisheries provides each constituent state governor and tribal government with a nomination application package.
-A complete application package is required for any individual seeking nomination or re-nomination to one of the eight councils.
-The governor or the tribe is responsible for gathering completed nomination information and application packages from their nominees.
+NOAA Fisheries provides each constituent state governor and tribal government with a nomination application kit.
+A complete application kit is required for any individual seeking nomination or re-nomination to one of the eight councils.
+The governor or the tribe is responsible for gathering completed nomination information and application kits from their nominees.
 Please refer to the at-a-glance checklist.

 The completed nomination package (including state governor’s or tribal government’s nomination letter and nominees’ completed application kits) must be received by the Assistant Administrator for NOAA Fisheries no later than March 15th.